RenatoCugler/Module-Speedometer/README.md

 npm start
 ```

-### _Optional_: Install COBI.bike DevKit Simulator
+### _Optional_: Install COBI.bike DevKit Simulator to test your module

-Follow the [instructions](https://github.com/cobi-bike/DevKit#-test-your-module) to install the COBI.bike Google Chrome Simulator and get familiar with the basics of module development on the COBI platform.
+Follow the [instructions](https://stage.developer.bosch.com/web/cobi.bike-devkit/develop/test-your-module/browser) to install the COBI.bike Google Chrome Simulator and get familiar with the basics of module development on the COBI platform.

 ---
 ## Inspiration & Examples
-* Get inspired by our showcases on the [COBI.Bike DevKit site](https://cobi.bike/devkit)
+* Get inspired by our showcases on the [COBI.Bike DevKit site](https://stage.developer.bosch.com/web/cobi.bike-devkit)
 * Take a testride with one of our example modules in the COBI.Bike iOS app.
 Requires registration as a developer on [my.cobi.bike](https://my.cobi.bike)
 * Visit our [Showtime Developer Forum](https://forums.cobi.bike/c/showtime) for additional inspiration from the developer community
 * Check out our open source modules